MuhammadFadhiil/chat-app/Readme.md

 ### Before start chat

-- Create new room (POTS /api/room)
+- Create new room (POST /api/room)
 - Copy the room id, and use it as roomId on the join room page